-If you have enabled the SchoolMessenger app (formerly Infocenter), recipients may configure their SMS contact information and preferences through the Contact Manager web interface.
+If you have enabled SchoolMessenger Info Center mobile app (or Contact Manager), recipients may configure their SMS contact information and preferences through the Contact Manager web interface.
 This meets the opt-in requirement and should be included in any recipient communications you send.